Norwood News

-Norwood News is a bi-weekly newspaper that primarily serves the Northwest Bronx neighborhoods of Norwood, Bedford Park, Fordham and University Heights.
+Norwood News was a bi-weekly newspaper that primarily served the Northwest Bronx neighborhoods of Norwood, Bedford Park, Fordham and University Heights.
 It was founded in October 1988 by the Mosholu Preservation Corporation, a not-for-profit affiliate of Montefiore Medical Center.
-It has won a number of awards, including the New York Press Club award for community coverage.
-Its current editor-in-chief, Síle Moloney, has been with the newspaper since 2019.
+It won a number of awards for community coverage, including from the New York Press Club.
+In August 2026, the paper ceased.

 History

 The paper, which began as a monthly in 1988, was created by Dart Westphal, president of Mosholu Preservation Corporation, with the help of founding editor Betty Chen, after "sensing that [Norwood] needed a communication vehicle, a way for people and organizations to talk to each other and build on their community improvement efforts."

 In 1994, the paper published the article "Did Former Buildings Commish Sink P.S.
 20?", which established it as a paper that could produce hard-hitting news.
 This was also the year the paper switched to its current bi-weekly format.

 In 1998, the newspaper moved to the Keeper's House at Williamsbridge Reservoir after the Mosholu Preservation Corporation purchased the house from Dr. Issac H. Barkey to establish it as the newspaper's headquarters.

 In 2006, the article "Battle Against Pinnacle Group Resembles '78 Riverdale Row" revealed shady tactics used by the Pinnacle Group, a housing corporation, to evict residents who could not afford to pay rent.

 In 2013, legislation was passed by Councilman Fernando Cabrera that allowed New Yorkers to view crime maps after the Norwood News spent years investigating the lack of transparency from the New York City Police Department.

 In 2015, the paper published the award-winning article "Tenants Turn Heat Up On Landlord", which revealed a spike in heat complaints after multiple buildings were purchased by The Related Companies, a multi-billion dollar development firm.

-The paper currently has a circulation of 15,000.
+On Aug.
+28, 2026, the paper published its final issue.